hasith/exercise-java-oop-1/README.md

-# OOP Abstract Classes and Interfaces (Assignment)
+# OOP Assignment - Abstract Classes and Interfaces

 This repository is for students to practice the use of abstractions and interfaces of OOP.
-The exercise project is implemented in Java.
+The project uses Java.

 ## Prerequisites

-* Knowledge of using a Git repository
+* Knowledge of using GitHub and Git repository to clone, commit, push code.
-* Basic knowledge on Java programming language
+* Basic knowledge of Java programming language

 ## Setting up the project locally